tanmay5268/Linux-shell/README.md

 - Support for background processes using `&`
 - Command history and basic parsing
 - Extensible and modular structure

+## Why Learn a Shell Environment?

+Understanding and working with a shell environment is a critical skill for developers and system administrators.
+It helps in automating tasks, managing systems efficiently, and gaining deeper insights into how operating systems function.
+This project serves as a hands-on approach to learning the core concepts behind shell environments and systems programming in C.

 ## Getting Started